fangpin/redis-rs/README.md

 # Build Your Own Redis in Rust

-This project is to build a toy Redis-Server clone that's capable of parsing Redis protocol and handling basic Redis commands, parsing and initializing Redis from RDB file, supporting leader-follower replication, redis streams.
+This project is to build a toy Redis-Server clone that's capable of parsing Redis protocol and handling basic Redis commands, parsing and initializing Redis from RDB file, supporting leader-follower replication, redis streams (queue), redis batch commands in transaction.

 You can find all the source code and commit history in [my github repo](https://github.com/fangpin/redis-rs).